Semi-Parametric Inducing Point Networks and Neural Processes: Experiments

 \paragraph{Experiment Setup}

-We compare against one of the state-of-the-art packages, Beagle \citep{Browning_2018} on the 1000 Genomes dataset \citep{10.1093/nar/gkw829} following the methodology described in \citep{Rubinacci_2020}.
-We use 5008 complete sequences $\by$ that we divide into train/val/test split of 0.86, 0.12, and 0.02 respectively.
+We compare against one of the state-of-the-art packages, Beagle \citep{Browning_2018}, on the 1000 Genomes dataset \citep{10.1093/nar/gkw829}, following the methodology described in \citet{Rubinacci_2020}.
+We use 5008 complete sequences $\by$ that we divide into train/val/test splits of 0.86/0.12/0.02, respectively, following \citet{browning2018one}.
 We construct inputs $\bx$ by masking positions that do not appear on the Illumina Omni2.5 array \citep{HumanOmni}.
-Our experiments focus on five sections of the genome for chromosome 20 and we pre-process the input into sequences of $K$-mers for all methods (see \Cref{sec:appendix_genome}).
-The performance of this task is measured with Pearson correlation coefficient $R^2$ between the imputed SNP and the actual value of SNP at a particular position.
+Our experiments in \Cref{tab:main_genomic} focus on five sections of the genome for chromosome 20.
+We pre-process the input into sequences of $K$-mers for all methods (see \Cref{sec:appendix_genome}).
+The performance of this task is measured via the Pearson correlation coefficient $R^2$ between the imputed SNPs and their true value at each position.

-We additionally compare against NPTs, Set Transformers, and classical machine learning methods.
-NPT-16, SPIN-16 and Set Transformer-16 refer to embedding dimension 16, model depth 4, attention head 1, while NPT-64, SPIN-64 and Set Transformer-64 refer to embedding dimension 64, model depth 4, and attention heads 4.
-SPIN uses 10 inducing points for datapoints and for each attribute ($h$=10, $f$=10).
-A batch size of 256 is used for Transformer methods and we train using the lookahead Lamb optimizer \citep{zhang2019lookahead}.
+We compare against NPTs, Set Transformers, and classical machine learning methods.
+NPT-16, SPIN-16 and Set Transformer-16 refer to models using an embedding dimension 16, a model depth of 4, and one attention head.
+NPT-64, SPIN-64 and Set Transformer-64 refer to models using an embedding dimension of 64, a model depth of 4, and 4 attention heads.
+SPIN uses 10 inducing points for datapoints ($h$=10, $f$=10).
+A batch size of 256 is used for Transformer methods, and we train using the lookahead Lamb optimizer \citep{zhang2019lookahead}.

-\paragraph{Results} \Cref{tab:main} presents the main results for genotype imputation.
-Compared to the previous state-of-the-art commercial software Beagle, which is specialized in this task, all Transformer-based methods achieve strong performance, despite making fewer assumptions and being more general.
-Among the Transformer-based approaches, SPIN achieves the highest Pearson $R^2$, at a fraction of other methods' number of parameters.
-Among traditional ML approaches, MLP performs the best.
-However, all the traditional ML methods are trained using one model per output position (per component of $\by$); the hyper-parameters of each model are also tuned separately.
-As a result, this process is not scalable and requires a very high number of parameters.
-We provide memory requirements (Peak GPU Memory usage in GB), average train time per epoch, and details on hyper-parameter tuning in \Cref{hyper-tuning params genomic imputation}.
+\paragraph{Results} \Cref{tab:main_genomic} presents the main results for genotype imputation.
+Compared to the previous state-of-the-art commercial software, Beagle, which is specialized to this task, all Transformer-based methods achieve strong performance, despite making fewer assumptions and being more general.
+While all the three Transformer-based approaches report similar Pearson $R^2$, SPIN achieves competitive performance with a much smaller parameter count.
+Among traditional ML approaches, MLP perform the best, but requires training one model per imputed SNP, and hence cannot scale to full genomes.
+We provide additional details on resource usage and hyper-parameter tuning in \Cref{hyper-tuning params genomic imputation}.